-- Section 2 provides site context, a description of the Study Area and details in relation to the proposed development - Section 3 sets out the demographic profile of the Study Area, the subsequent trends within and how that compares to the wider Dublin region. - Section 4 reviews national, regional, and local level planning policy relating to social infrastructure. - Section 5 provides a detailed assessment of the existing level of social and community infrastructure within the Study Area, this section also includes a Schools Audit, to assess the level of existing capacity in schools currently operating within the Study Area and identify if there is adequate capacity to accommodate demand generated by the proposed scheme.
+- Section 2 provides site context, a description of the Study Area and details in relation to the proposed development. - Section 3 sets out the demographic profile of the Study Area, the subsequent trends within and how that compares to the wider Dublin region. - Section 4 reviews national, regional, and local level planning policy relating to social infrastructure. - Section 5 provides a detailed assessment of the existing level of social and community infrastructure within the Study Area, this section also includes a Schools Audit, to assess the level of existing capacity in schools currently operating within the Study Area and identify if there is adequate capacity to accommodate demand generated by the proposed scheme. - Section 6 provides a cultural audit of the existing level of cultural infrastructure within the Study Area - Section 7 provides an overview of the analysis and the subsequent conclusions derived from each section within this community and social infrastructure audit.